FilipeAlberoPomar/tinyscripts/README.md

-# Tinyscripts
+# You found this! 🤯

-Hi there!
-I'm Filipe Albero Pomar and somehow you managed to find my GitHub repo.
+Somehow you managed to find my GitHub repo.

 In here you'll find tiny scripts I create to automate some repetitive tasks.